HumanCellAtlas/dcp-community/charters/Compliance-WG/charter.md

 ## Roles

 ### Project Lead
+The Project Lead is responsible for driving strategic objectives.
 Sarah Tahiri (stahiri@broadinstitute.org)

 ### Product Owner
-The Compliance working Group __Product Owner__ is expected to rotate based on current objectives.

-Current Product Owner: Sarah Tahiri (stahiri@broadinstitute.org)
+The Product Owner drives tactical execution of strategic objectives by managing the Product Backlog for the DCP project.
+This role is not applicable to the Compliance Working Group as it is a body responsive to the priorities assigned to it.

-__NOTE__: The responsibilities of the __Project Lead__ and __Product Owner__ are tightly intertwined.
-At an overly simplistic level, the __Project Lead__ is more responsible for strategic objectives while the __Product Owner__ drives tactical execution.
+The __Project Lead__ is more responsible for strategic objectives while the __Product Owner__ drives tactical execution.
 In actual practice, it is a close partnership when planning and coordinating development with other projects.

 ## Communication

 ### Slack Channels
 [HumanCellAtlas/dcp-security](https://humancellatlas.slack.com/messages/dcp-security): This private channel is used to discuss compliance strategy and operational security needs.
+If you believe you should have access to this channel, please contact the Project Lead.

 ### Mailing List
 Working Group email: compliance-wg@data.humancellatlas.org